 Julie and the late Carl Lindberg purchased an important set of signed painted walls in 2001, and helped found the Rufus Porter Museum in Bridgton, Maine in 2005 following several years of research.
 After joining forces with the team of Linda Lefko and Jane Radcliffe, who had researched walls in New England and New York since 1980, and David Ottinger, housewright, who has moved 100 sets of painted plaster walls during the past 40 years, the CPWP was founded in 2015 to provide a framework for publishing their shared documentation files.
 Jennifer Mass, PhD added her background in paint analysis and preservation as a founder.
 The time has come to expand its role towards increasing research.

 We welcome estate planners interested in exploring such options as a charitable remainder trust, a charitable bequest, a cash-out of a no-longer-needed life insurance policy or a designation of CPWP as an insurance beneficiary.
-Any and all of these approaches will expand the Permanent Fund so that the income can make significant contributions to research that will help to assure both the preservation and broader recognition of 19th century paint decorated plaster walls as a unique and under-appreciated folk art genre.
+Any and all of these approaches will expand the Research & Scholarship Endowment Fund so that the income can make significant contributions to research that will help to assure both the preservation and broader recognition of 19th century paint decorated plaster walls as a unique and under-appreciated folk art genre.

 Contributions are welcome and checks may be mailed to: